zlu/zlu.github.io/teach.md

 **Queen Mary University of London**:
 - Undergradute Final Project: School of Electronic Engineering & Computer Science

-**University of Nottingham**:
-- COMP4030: Data Science with Machine Learning

 **The University of Hongkong**:
 - COMP1117B: Computer Programming (School of Computing and Data Science)